nilportugues/laravel5-jsonapi/README.md

 - `NilPortugues\Api\JsonApi\Http\Message\Response($json)`
 - `NilPortugues\Api\JsonApi\Http\Message\UnsupportedActionResponse($json)`

-Due to the current lack of support for PSR-7 Requests and Responses in Laravel, it is also recommended to install the package `symfony/psr-http-message-bridge`that will bridge between the PHP standard and the Response object used by Laravel automatically, as seen in the Controller example code provided.
+Due to the current lack of support for PSR-7 Requests and Responses in Laravel, `symfony/psr-http-message-bridge` will bridge between the PHP standard and the Response object used by Laravel automatically, as seen in the Controller example code provided.

 <br>